rtagirov/rainbows/README.md

 In particular, for reasons unknown, there is more green in the rainbow than blue.
 The values of relative intensity are a bit higher than in the original paper.

-rainbows.py --- main file
+rainbows.py --- main program

-rainbow.py  --- various functions
+rainbow.py  --- various rainbow functions

                 --> riH2O - refractive index of water (see 'papers' directory)